RettBehrens/installFest/php-and-postgres.md

 1. Install PHP, a back end web development language.
 2. Install PostgreSQL, a database the database we'll use with our PHP stack.
+3. Install MAMP, a package that bundles together three very useful tools: Apache, MySQL, and PHP.

 ## PHP